CRIME IN THE BOUTIQUE

 She had come straight from her job as a buyer for fashion chain Zara and was wearing a lime green crochet knit dress teamed with a blazer and trainers, a look that flattered her athletic figure.
 The DI was amused to note how both Doyle and Carruthers sat up straighter when they saw her.

 ‘I’m sorry Gino’s dead, of course I am,’ she said in a soft clipped tones that reminded Markham of Princess Diana’s Sloaney voice.
 ‘And to be murdered…. just awful.’

 The DI wasted no time getting to the heart of the matter.

 ‘You left The Confetti Club on bad terms,’ he said levelly.

 She bit her lip but answered readily enough.
 ‘Yes, Gino sneered on TV about my being this ready-to-wear designer – made it sound like I was some little nobody.
 The truth was, I’d worked with him on some couture items, only he never gave me any credit for it.
 And I had a couple of commissions in the pipeline from clients who’d seen my sketches….
 It sounds big-headed to say so, but I think he was jealous and insecure….
 And the others didn’t like me –’

 ‘Why not?’
 Doyle asked, though he had a feeling as he looked at their doe-eyed interviewee that her colleagues’ reaction had to be down to jealousy too.

 ‘I think they felt I should have stayed more in the background.
-But one of the TV people wanted me in shot and I couldn’t exactly say no.’
+But the TV people wanted me in shot and I couldn’t exactly say no.’

 ‘Who’s “they”?’
 Carruthers followed up.
 ‘Do you mean the sales team?’